-- 1) easy to recover from diverse taxa, using a limited set of primers - 2) effective in distinguishing among closely related animal species - from a variety of invertebrate and vertebrate phyla - 3) readily aligned for sequence comparisons
+- 1) easy to recover from diverse taxa, using a limited set of primers - 2) readily aligned for sequence comparisons - 3) effective in distinguishing among closely related animal species from a variety of invertebrate and vertebrate taxa

 7. What do barcode differences among and within animal species studied so far suggest?